Noah Ewig

 Alongside industry professionals and local Swazi stonemasons, I designed and constructed the longest footbridge in the nation of Eswatini (128m), which serves 3024 community members.
 Prior to construction I led the design team, using AutoCAD and Excel for design iteration and structural analysis.
 On-site, I oversaw all land surveying and contributed to each stage of construction including masonry, anchor construction, and deck installation.

-My team collaborated with a Duke Health trauma surgeon to develop a mechanical alignment device for ultrasound-guided central venous catheterization, a procedure with >500k serious complications annually.
-I worked on CAD design, prototyping, and testing for both the device itself and a series of tissue-mimicking phantoms.
+My team collaborated with a Duke Health trauma surgeon to develop a mechanical alignment device prototype for ultrasound-guided central venous catheterization, a procedure with >500k serious complications annually.
+I worked on CAD, prototyping, and testing for both the device itself and a series of tissue-mimicking phantoms.

 As Mechanical Lead of a 10+ member robotics team, I managed all mechanical system design, fabrication, and testing.
 I personally modeled, built, and integrated a 3-DOF lever arm, a custom gearbox, and a pneumatic system with an end effector and handbrake.